What is Data Science?

 Smart outcomes

-• Smart Recommendations; augmented intelligence
+• Smart Recommendations: Advanced intelligence

 Key Barriers to Entry and Challenges in Data Science